-Exclusion from the merger rule for statutory bodies or specified persons and persons engaged in specified activities9
+Exclusion from the merger rule for statutory bodies or specified persons and persons engaged in specified activities

-- 4.13 The Merger Rule does not apply to a statutory body as defined in section 2(1) of the Ordinance, unless it is specified in a regulation made by the Chief Executive in Council under section 5 of the Ordinance that, inter alia, the Merger Rule applies to the statutory body, or to the statutory body to the extent that it is engaged in an activity specified in the regulation. - 4.14 The Merger Rule also does not apply to a person specified in a regulation made by the Chief Executive in Council under section 5 of the Ordinance, which provides that, inter alia, the Merger Rule disapplies to such specified person, or to such specified person to the extent that the person is engaged in an activity specified in the regulation.
+- 4.13 The Merger Rule does not apply to a statutory body as defined in section 2(1) of the Ordinance, unless it is specified in a regulation made by the Chief Executive in Council under section 5 of the Ordinance that, inter alia, the Merger Rule applies to the statutory body, or to the statutory body to the extent that it is engaged in an activity specified in the regulation under section 3 of the Ordinance. - 4.14 The Merger Rule also does not apply to a person specified in a regulation made by the Chief Executive in Council under section 5 of the Ordinance, which provides that, inter alia, the Merger Rule disapplies to such specified person, or to such specified person to the extent that the person is engaged in an activity specified in the regulation pursuant to section 4 of the Ordinance.